zwicker-group/emulsim/docs/source/quickstart/examples.rst

 functionality.

-Basic simulation
+Basic PDE simulation
-""""""""""""""""
+""""""""""""""""""""

-Basic simulations can be run as follows
+A simple simulation of a partial differential equation (PDE) can be run as follows.

+.. include:: ../examples/pde_simple.rst

+General, each simulation is split in three parts: First, the simulation elements are combined to a simulation state.
+This defines *what* can be evolved in time.
+Second, the actors are added to a simulation.
+This determines *how* the elements change in time.
+Finally, the simulation is actually run and results are collected.
+Here, `result` is a :class:`~sim.state.State` class like `state`, but with updated data.

+Droplets simulation
+"""""""""""""""""""

+The package becomes useful, when multiple elements interact.
+A simple example are droplets exchange material via a background phase:

-.. include:: ../examples/simple.rst
+.. include:: ../examples/droplets_simple.rst

-Here, we define a list of :class:`~droplets.droplets.SphericalDroplet` an use it to initialize :class:`~agent_based.agents.spherical_droplet.SphericalDropletAgents`.
-Together with a background :class:`~agent_based.backgrounds.scalar_field.DiffusionBackground` that simulates simple diffusion, we then create the full :class:`~agent_based.state.State` of the simulation.
-Finally, :func:`~agent_based.solver.simulate_agents` is used to run the simulation.
-The `result` is an instance of :class:`~agent_based.state.State` storing the state of the system at the final time point.

-Custom agent class
+Custom actor
-""""""""""""""""""
+""""""""""""

-One strength of the package is that agents can be simply defined, as shown below
+One strength of the package is that actors can be simply defined, as shown below

-.. include:: ../examples/agents_custom.rst
+.. include:: ../examples/custom_brownian_particles.rst

-Here, we define agents that behave as Brownian particle, i.e., they simply diffuse around and do not interact with each other or the background.
-This example can be used as the basis to augmented the agents, e.g., with fluxes between the agents and the background.
+Here, we define an actor that moves points like Brownian particle, i.e., they simply diffuse around and do not interact with each other.

-Custom background class
-"""""""""""""""""""""""

-Similarly, the behavior of the background can be changed:

-.. include:: ../examples/background_custom_class.rst

-In this example, the background dynamics are governed by a Cahn-Hilliard equation instead of the simple diffusion equation.